melloc01/angular-input-stars/readme.md

 ```
 > Unlike icon-base, on icon-full, icon-hover and icon-empty you must specify only one class, but that is all you need : ]

-You can also customize or initalize the directive attributes using the `ng-attr-{attr}` directive thanks to [timkishkin](https://github.com/timkishkin) for pointing a better clarification
+You can also customize or initalize the directive attributes using the `ng-attr-{attr}` directive thanks to [timkishkin](https://github.com/timkishkin) for pointing the need of a better clarification

 ```html
 	<input-stars